-Obstacle 2: Competition with pipelines
+Obstacle 2: Competition with pipelines A risk for IWT is that the transport infras

 A risk for IWT is that the transport infrastructure for hydrogen that needs to be built up, could be focused on pipelines rather than ships.
 Indeed, some technical hurdles still need to be overcome with regard to transporting hydrogen on inland vessels.
 Additionally, the cost factor might be the final decision maker.
 Lanphen (2019) assessed the costs of importing hydrogen to the Port of Rotterdam via different carriers and concluded that hydrogen via pipelines, i.e. in gaseous form, is less costly.122